-The China Region Fund gained 4.02 percent in the first quarter, underperforming its benchmark, the Hang Seng Composite Index, which rose 5.87 percent.
-See complete fund performance here.
+The China Region Fund gained 10.34 percent in the third quarter of 2016, underperforming its benchmark, the Hang Seng Composite Index, which rose 12.30 percent during the same period.
+See complete fund performance.

 The Hang Seng Composite Index is a market capitalization-weighted index that comprises the top 200 companies listed on Stock Exchange of Hong Kong, based on average market cap for the 12 months.

 The Chinese Manufacturing PMI is a composite indicator designed to provide an overall view of activity in the manufacturing sector and acts as an leading indicator for the whole economy.
 When the PMI is below 50.0 this indicates that the manufacturing economy is declining and a value above 50.0 indicates an expansion of the manufacturing economy.

 Fund portfolios are actively managed, and holdings may change daily.
 Holdings are reported as of the most recent quarter-end.
 Holdings in the China Region Fund as a percentage of net assets as of 9/30/2016: Geely Automotive Holdings Ltd. 4.26%, GF Securities Co.
 Ltd. 2.91%, Samsung Electronics Co.
 Ltd. 0.00%, HSBC Holdings Corp.
 0.59%.

 China Region Fund (USCOX)

 - Global Resources Fund (PSPFX)

 - Gold and Precious Metals Fund (USERX)